contentful/slash-developers/docs/net/tutorials/management-api.md

 ## Uploading files directly

-When creating assets in the example above your file needs to already be reachable on a url.
-That is what you put in the `UploadUrl` property.
 At times you want to upload a file directly from disk or some other source.
-You then use the `UploadReference` property instead.
+You then use the `UploadReference` property of your `ManagementAsset`.
 To create an `UploadReference` use the `UploadFileAsync` method.

 First upload your binary file.